mlcommons/policies/RESULTS_GUIDELINES.md

 ## Official results must be clearly distinguished from unofficial results

 You may cite either official results obtained from the MLPerf results page or unofficial results measured independently.
-If you cite an unofficial result you must clearly specify that the result is “Unverified” in text and clearly state “Result not verified by MLCommons Association” in a footnote.
+If you cite an unofficial result you must clearly specify that the result is “Unverified” in text and clearly state “Result not verified by MLCommons™ Association” in a footnote.
 The result must comply with the letter and spirit of the relevant MLPerf rules.
 For example:

 _SmartAI Corp announced an unverified score of 0.3 on the MLPerf™ Image Classification benchmark using a SmartCluster running MLFramework v4.1 [1]._

 _[1] MLPerf v0.5 Training ResNet-v1.5; Result not verified by the MLCommons™ Association.
 The MLPerf name and logo are trademarks of MLCommons Association in the United States and other countries.
 All rights reserved.
 Unauthorized use strictly prohibited.
-See www.mlperf.org for more information._
+See www.mlcommons.org for more information._

 Submitters are not allowed to publish any results for a given version before its official publication date.
 Non-submitters are not allowed to publish any unofficial results until two weeks after the official publication date for that version.